• State Policy

 Every five years the U.S. Department of Agriculture National Agriculture Statistics Service (USDA NASS) completes a comprehensive survey of agriculture across the country.
 The 2017 survey results show how Ohio could benefit from increased and targeted investments.

 OEFFA’s new report, “Ohio Agriculture: The Changing Contours of Farming,” helps put Ohio in focus by providing a national overview and state-level analysis of farm demographics, farmland, farm size, farmland tenure, local and regional marketing, and organic agriculture.
-It includes recommendations for Ohio policy makers, community and economic development professionals, and investors.
+It includes recommendations for Ohio policymakers, community and economic development professionals, and investors.